 On March 22, 2018, MediPharm Labs completed a private placement of 10,102,270 units at a price of \$0.293 per unit for aggregate gross proceeds of \$2,963,757.48, each unit comprising one Common Share and one common share purchase warrant (each, a "March Warrant").
 Each March Warrant entitles the holder to acquire one Common Share at an exercise price of \$0.473 until October 1, 2020.
-In connection with the March Private Placement, certain finders received a cash fee of \$175,000 and an aggregate of 596,505 warrants in consideration for their services, each entitling the holder to acquire one Common Share and one March Warrant at an exercise price of \$0.293 until the date which is 24 months following completion of the Qualifying Transaction.
+In connection with the March Private Placement, certain finders received a cash fee of \$175,000 and an aggregate of 596,505 warrants in consideration for their services, each of which entitled the holder to acquire one Common Share and one March Warrant at an exercise price of \$0.293 until the date which is 24 months following completion of the Qualifying Transaction.
+The unexercised March Warrants expired October 1, 2020.

 On June 1, 2018 and June 29, 2018, MediPharm Labs completed a private placement of 26,254,840 units at a price of \$0.85 per unit for aggregate gross proceeds of \$22,316,582, each unit comprising one Common Share and one-half of one common share purchase warrant (each whole warrant, a "June Warrant").
 Each June Warrant entitles the holder to acquire one Common Share at an exercise price of \$1.20 until October 1, 2020.
 The June Warrants are governed by a common share purchase warrant indenture (the "Warrant Indenture") dated October 1, 2018 between the Company and TSX Trust Company, as warrant agent.
-In connection with the brokered portion of the June Private Placements, certain agents received a cash fee of \$1,282,161 and an aggregate of 1,508,413 broker warrants in consideration for their services, each entitling the holder to acquire one Common Share and one-half a

-June Warrant at an exercise price of \$0.85 until the date which is 24 months following completion of the Qualifying Transaction.
+In connection with the brokered portion of the June Private Placements, certain agents received a cash fee of \$1,282,161 and an aggregate of 1,508,413 broker warrants in consideration for their services, each of which entitled the holder to acquire one Common Share and one-half a June Warrant at an exercise price of \$0.85 until the date which is 24 months following completion of the Qualifying Transaction.
+The unexercised June Warrants expired October 1, 2020.

-On June 17, 2019, the Company closed its bought deal offering of 13,514,000 Common Shares at a price of \$5.55 per share for aggregate gross proceeds of approximately \$75 million (the "Bought Deal Financing").
-The Bought Deal Financing was underwritten by a syndicate of underwriters led by Scotia Capital Inc., GMP Securities L.P. and BMO Nesbitt Burns Inc.
+On June 17, 2019, the Company closed its bought deal offering of 13,514,000 Common Shares at a price of \$5.55 per share for aggregate gross proceeds of approximately \$75 million (the "2019 Bought Deal Financing").
+The 2019 Bought Deal Financing was underwritten by a syndicate of underwriters led by Scotia Capital Inc., GMP Securities L.P. and BMO Nesbitt Burns Inc.